macikokoro/js-data-structures/README.md

 ```
 #

-<b>Objects: </b> in JavaScript they are a collection of properties created by defining a constructor function.
+<b>Objects: </b>a collection of properties created by defining a constructor function.